Skip to main content

 Ideal Gas Law

-The Ideal Gas Law is a fundamental equation in physics and chemistry that relates the pressure, volume, temperature, and number of moles of a gas.
+The Ideal Gas Law is a fundamental equation in physics that relates the pressure, volume, temperature, and number of moles of an ideal gas.
 It is expressed as PV = nRT, where P is pressure, V is volume, n is the number of moles, R is the ideal gas constant, and T is temperature in Kelvin.
-This law allows us to predict how gases will behave under different conditions, making it essential for solving problems involving gas volumes and masses.
+This law helps determine the amount of gas that can be added to a balloon before it bursts.

 Recommended video: